4918221/DCPAI/README.md

 ## Getting Started

-To start developing with MCP:
+To start developing with DCPAI:

 ```bash
 # Clone the repository